-Men and women both should wash their genitalia well at least twice a week.
+Both men and women should wash their genitalia well at least twice a week.
 This includes using mild soap and warm water to wash the areas around the penis and vagina.
 Rinse well to prevent irritation from the soap.

 During every shower, a quick wash and rinse can help prevent buildup.
 This is especially true if your job makes you sweat a lot, or if you do a lot of sweat-inducing workouts.

 Smegma is rarely a serious condition.
 If you think you have smegma on your penis or in your vaginal folds, try thoroughly washing your genitalia for a few days.